Sambhaji Brigade: Ink thrown at journalist

 On 5 December 2021, two activists of Sambhaji Brigade hurled ink at a journalist and writer Girish Kuber in Nashik in protest against some controversial references about Chhatrapati Sambhaji Maharaj in his book.

 Leadership

 Purushottam Khedekar is one of the founders of this organisation.
 He is also a prominent leader in the Maratha Seva Sangh, a related organisation and co-founder of Shiva Dharma.
-Khedekar has written several hateful and anti-Brahmin propaganda books like Bhatta Cha Kardhankal (a book with virulently anti-Brahmin propaganda) and Maharaj Mala Maaf Kara (Translates as "Your Majesty, I ask for your forgiveness".
-This book abused 17th century Marathi Hindu saint Samarth Ramdas.
-Pune Police issued an arrest warrant against Khedekar for inciting anti-Brahmin feelings and causing caste discrimination.
-In 2015 he submitted an affidavit in the court and apologized unconditionally for his remarks on Brahmin women.
+Khedekar has written several books including Bhatta Cha Kardhankal and Maharaj Mala Maaf Kara (Translates as "Your Majesty, I ask for your forgiveness").
+Pune Police issued an arrest warrant against Khedekar for inciting anti-Brahmin feelings.
+In 2015 he submitted an affidavit in the court and apologised unconditionally for his remarks on Brahmin women.